jpegleg/enchantress/README.md

 ## The km.toml file

-The optional key material file `km.toml` is used to double the rounds of Argon2id and mix in another input to the key material.
+The optional key material file `km.toml` can be used instead of a password or environment variable.
 If a km.toml is used for encryption, that same km.toml will be required for decryption.

 The file is constructed as a single key value pair: